opencongress/opencongress/README.markdown

 ### D. Data

+create some dirs for data

-Run `rake update:all` to fetch and parse all available data sources.
+Make sure all your data paths are set and exist in your environment file then run `rake update:all` to fetch and parse all available data sources.
 This process will take a very long time.
 Take a look at /lib/tasks/daily.rake for all the rake tasks if you want to run them individually.

 Now just a `script/server` and you should be running